Who We Are

 Clinical Professor of Law

 After his graduation from Case Western Reserve University Law School, Professor Galbreath developed extensive litigation experience in his two years as a staff attorney for the Ohio Migrant Legal Action Program and Toledo Legal Aid Society and ten years as Deputy Director for Litigation for Advocates for Basic Legal Equality, Inc., an Ohio legal services organization dedicated to representing low income plaintiffs in federal class action suits involving major-impact litigation.
 Professor Galbreath joined the Cornell Law School clinical faculty in 1986.
+Since 1991, he has been elected six times as the Justice in the Village of Cayuga Heights.
 He regularly presents lectures and workshops to judges and other professionals on a wide variety of legal topics.
-Since 1991, he has been elected five times as the Justice in the Village of Cayuga Heights.
-Professor Galbreath, teaches Trial Advocacy, several externship courses, and supervised public interest law clinics in the past.
+Professor Galbreath taught Trial Advocacy and supervised several public interest clinics for over 25 years and now focusses on teaching the five externship courses.

 SUSAN V. HAZELDEAN